Alternatives to College: What To Do if College Isn’t for You

 another alternative to college is teaching abroad

 You can use your language skills to make money while living in a country.
-There are so many websites that match teachers with school openings, or you can strike out on your own and become a tutor.
+Many websites match teachers with school openings, or you can strike out on your own and become a tutor.
 If you prefer the former, take a look at TeachAway or GoAbroad, or think of a country you’d like to go to and see what you can find on Google.

 Why work for someone else when you can be your own boss?
 Starting your own business takes time to get started, but it’s worth the investment if your goals in life are centered around financial and geographical freedom.

-If working for yourself sounds appealing, I’m not going to send you anywhere else—your journey can start right here, on The Vector Impact.
-We have a whole library of content about turning your side hustle, hobbies, or passions into money-makers, so check out these articles to get started:
+If working for yourself sounds appealing, I’m not going to send you anywhere else—your journey can start right here.
+We have a whole library of articles about turning your side hustle, hobbies, or passions into money-makers:

-There’s no reason you need to sink yourself into debt at a university or commit four years to a career path you aren’t sure you want before you even start working.
+There’s no reason you need to sink yourself into debt at a university or commit four years to a career path you aren’t sure you want.